pe2mbs/gencrud/USAGE.md

 module itself.
 But you can set a different set of templates when you need.

 ### 5.1.1. python variable
+Is part of ``templates`` at root level.
 The 'python' value contains the template folder of the Python backend folder.
 This folder contains the Python scripts for the generated module.
 These scripts must be able to be handled by Mako templating engine.

 ### 5.1.2. angular variable
+Is part of ``templates`` at root level.
 The 'angular' value contains the template folder of the Angular frontend folder.
 This folder contains the Angular scripts for the generated module.
 This folder contains the Angular scripts for the generated module.

 ## 5.2. source section
+At root level in the file.
 ```yaml
 source:
   python:   ./output/backend